R J Cooper DFC - Jack Cooper

 The RAF Base at Cranwell was and still is home to the Royal Air Force College which trains the RAF’s new officers.
 It is considered by some to be the spiritual home of the RAF.

 The next step up from the Tiger Moths was the Hawker Harts and Hawker Hinds.
 These were both biplanes, two-seaters, light bombers and, as the war broke out, both were being retired from active service into training roles.
-It was on one of these aircraft that Jack Burraston – he wasn’t the pilot – met his death.
+It was on one of these aircraft that Jack Burraston – he wasn’t the pilot – was killed in a training accident.

 By the end of the Cranwell posting, Jack and his colleagues were well-equipped for any role on Britain’s war-time aircraft.
 The breadth of training would prove particularly valuable for those who would be assigned to bombers, with their considerably longer and more complex missions; and requirements for greater versatility of crew members.